odioski/RADICO/README.md

 Might want some AI...

-Gemini and Copilot desktop versions can be found at the SnapStore. snap install copilot-desktop snap install gemini-desktop
+Gemini and Copilot desktop versions can be found at the [Snapcraft Store](https://snapcraft.io). snap install copilot-desktop snap install gemini-desktop